newerton/yii2-fancybox-3/README.md

 echo newerton\fancybox3\FancyBox::widget([
     'target' => '[data-fancybox]',
     'config' => [
-        // Animation duration in ms
-        'speed '        => 300,

         // Enable infinite gallery navigation
         'loop'              => true,

-        // Should zoom animation change opacity, too
-        // If opacity is 'auto', then fade-out if image and thumbnail have different aspect ratios 'opacity'       => 'auto',

         // Space around image, ignored if zoomed-in or viewport smaller than 800px 'margin'            => [44,0],

         // Horizontal space between slides
         'gutter'            => 30,

+        // Enable keyboard navigation
+        'keyboard'          => true,

-        // Should display toolbars
+        // Should display navigation arrows at the screen edges 'arrows'            => true,

-        'infobar'       => true,
+        // Should display infobar (counter and arrows at the top) 'infobar'           => true,

-        'buttons'       => true,
+        // Should display toolbar (buttons at the top) 'toolbar'           => true,

-        // What buttons should appear in the toolbar 'slideShow'     => true,
+        // What buttons should appear in the top right corner.
-        'fullScreen'    => true,
-        'thumbs'        => true,
+        // Buttons will be created using templates from `btnTpl` option
+        // and they will be placed into toolbar (class="fancybox-toolbar"` element) 'buttons' => [
+            'slideShow',
+            'fullScreen',
+            'thumbs',
+            'close'
+        ],

+        // Detect "idle" time in seconds
-        'closeBtn'      => true,
+        'idleTime'          => 4,

-        // Should apply small close button at top right corner of the content
+        // Should display buttons at top right corner of the content
-        // If 'auto' - will be set for content having type 'html', 'inline' or 'ajax' 'smallBtn'      => 'auto',
+        // If 'auto' - they will be created for content having type 'html', 'inline' or 'ajax'
+        // Use template from `btnTpl.smallBtn` for customization 'smallBtn'          => 'auto',

+        // Disable right-click and use simple image protection for images 'protect'           => false,

+        // Shortcut to make content "modal" - disable keyboard navigtion, hide buttons, etc 'modal'             => false,

         'image' => [
             // Wait for images to load before displaying
             // Requires predefined image dimensions
             // If 'auto' - will zoom in thumbnail if 'width' and 'height' attributes are found 'preload' => "auto",

-            // Protect an image from downloading by right-click 'protect'       => false
         ],

         'ajax' => [